filippo-orru/personal-site-hugo/content/about-me.md

 This is an overview of my experience and interests.

 {{< table-of-contents >}}

 # Hobbies & Interests

 In my free time, I enjoy rock climbing, coding my [personal projects]({{< ref "/categories/project" >}}), and spending time with friends.
 Sometimes, when I stumble upon a new topic that sparks my interest, it draws me in for weeks.
 I can't help but learn as much as I can about it.
 This could for example be a new programming language, 3D modeling, or compute shaders.

+---

-I **traveled through the Balkans** for four weeks in the summer of 2024.
+In the summer of 2024, I **traveled through the Balkans** for four weeks.

 {{< image src="images/about-me/balkans-pictures.png" alt="Map of the Balkans with some pictures I took" >}}
 Map of the Balkans with some pictures I took.
 Made with [Felt](https://felt.com).